habbes/musings/README.md

 a while form raging torrents in my mind.

-I have finally decided to submit to that voice that urged me to start writing things down and keeping a record of things, to better understand and analyse my own thoughts and ideas, to clear my working memory for new thoughts, for future reference and maybe even for posterity.
+I have finally decided to submit to that voice that urged me to start writing things down and keeping a record of things, to better understand, analyse and develop my own thoughts and ideas, to clear my working memory for new thoughts, for future reference and maybe even for posterity.

 So this will now serve as my journal of thoughts.